 Military service is not restricted to the Army, Navy, Marines, and Air Force.
-The fifth branch of the U.S. Military is the U.S. Coast Guard, the only branch to now be organized with in the U.S. Department of Homeland Security.
+The fifth branch of the U.S. Military is the U.S. Coast Guard, the only branch to now be organized within the U.S. Department of Homeland Security.
 Like the Navy, the Coast Guard relies heavily on boats and ships.
-And like Navy ships, these boats and other factors have exposed countless Coast Guard service members to asbestos over the years.
+And like Navy ships, these boats and other factors have exposed many Coast Guard service members to asbestos over the years.

-Ships and smaller vessels used in the Coast Guard contained asbestos for decades.
-It was used in multiple applications, but mostly to insulate and to fireproof.
+Ships and smaller vessels used in the Coast Guard were constructed with asbestos for decades.
+The ineral, assocaited with mesothelioma and other cancers, was used in multiple applications, but mostly to insulate and to fireproof.
 As an inexpensive, abundant mineral with many uses, it was commonly used throughout all types of ships and boats through the 1970s when the health hazards became well known.
-Today there are veterans of Coast Guard service that are suffering because of asbestos exposure, and they have resources that can help.
+Today there are veterans of Coast Guard service that are suffering because of asbestos exposure, but there are resources that can help.

 Asbestos and its Dangers

-The problem with asbestos, which we now know about, is that it is extremely damaging to human health.
-In fact, it can be deadly.
-Asbestos is made up of small fibers, which can become airborne.
-When in the air, they can be inhaled.
-In the body they lodge in tissues, particularly in respiratory tissues, and cause damage.
+The problem with asbestos, though, is that it is harmful to human health.
+Asbestos is made up of small fibers, which can become airborne and be inhaled.
+In the body these fibers lodge in tissues, particularly in respiratory tissues, and cause damage.
 Asbestos exposure over time is known to cause lung cancer, asbestosis, and mesothelioma.
 These illnesses are typically not diagnosed until after a person has been exposed to asbestos for decades.

 Asbestos on Coast Guard Vessels

 The properties that make asbestos so useful for shipbuilding purposes are also what put so many Coast Guard service members at risk of getting sick with asbestosis or dying from lung cancer or mesothelioma.
-It is important that systems on ships run efficiently and that fire is either prevented from breaking out or from spreading if it does happen.
-Asbestos is useful in both applications.
+The importance of insulating and protecting against fire on ships cannot be understated, and asbestos is useful in both applications.
 It was used extensively in Coast Guard ships to insulate things like boilers, pipes and ducts, pumps, turbines, electrical wires, and plumbing.

-To prevent the spread of fire on ships, which is extremely dangerous to anyone on board a ship, asbestos was used for fireproofing.
-Many components of ships were sprayed with asbestos for fireproofing.
+Many components of ships were also sprayed with asbestos for fireproofing.
 Spray-on asbestos is particularly hazardous to health because it releases fibers into the air.
 Fireproof clothing, like gloves for welders, also contained asbestos.
 Asbestos was also incorporated into materials on ships to strengthen them.
 It was even woven into ropes used on Coast Guard ships.

 The Curtis Bay Coast Guard Yard

 The primary shipyard for the Coast Guard was originally the Curtis Bay Coast Guard Yard in Maryland.
 Today is referred to as the United States Coast Guard Yard.
-In years past, a lot of asbestos went through the Yard and put thousands of workers at risk.
+When asbestos was in heavy use in ship building and repair, tons of it went through the Yard and put thousands of workers at risk.
 Before the U.S. Environmental Protection Agency put restrictions on asbestos use in the 1970s, the military used hundreds of products that contained asbestos.

 Asbestos and the Health of Veterans

-Being ill with mesothelioma, lung cancer, or asbestosis, which is painful and difficult but not fatal, means suffering physical pain, emotional pain, and often struggling with the expenses of medical care.
+Being ill with mesothelioma, lung cancer, or asbestosis means suffering physical pain, emotional pain, and often struggling with the expenses of medical care.
 These veterans, Coast Guard and otherwise, who served our country too often pay the price as older men and women, and pay with their health.

 VA Resources for Veterans Exposed to Asbestos

-Some veterans have chosen to sue the manufacturers of products they used or were exposed to during service and that they claim were known to carry risks.
-These veterans, including some from the Coast Guard claim that they were not informed of the risks and that the manufacturers should have included warnings.
+Some veterans have chosen to sue the manufacturers of products they used or were exposed to during service.
+These veterans, including some from the Coast Guard, claim that they were not informed of the risks associated with these materials and that the manufacturers should have included warnings.
 These lawsuits have the potential to provide veterans and their families with another source of compensation.